Cape Blanco (Oregon): Geology

-Geography
+Geography and climate

 Cape Blanco is in northern Curry County, about 4 mi north of Port Orford, along a mountainous and isolated stretch of the coast bounded to the east by the Coast Range.
 It lies about 5 mi west of U.S. Route 101.

 The Sixes River empties into the Pacific Ocean along the north side of the cape.
 A 2 mi walk along the Oregon Coast Trail leads south from the park to the mouth of the Elk River.

-Climate

 Cape Blanco has very mild temperatures year round, with an all-time record high of only 85 °F. Annual precipitation is high, but there is a distinct drying trend in summer, which gives Cape Blanco a warm-summer Mediterranean climate (Csb) according to the Köppen climate classification system.
 During winter storms, wind speeds can reach 70. to 100. mph at the cape.
 Extreme winds at the cape and over the Blanco Reef make this part of the coast especially dangerous for ships.